reez-code/vunaguide-backend/README.md

 ### 3. Environment Configuration

-Create a `.env` file in the root directory to configure your Google Cloud connection:
+Create a `.env` file in the root directory:

 ```env
 # Your Google Cloud Project ID